 Lance-Corporal Thomas William Spurr, 858, Australian Infantry, A.I.F., 15th Battalion, 'F' Company

-Thomas William Spurr was born in Gomersal in early 1874, the eldest child of four children born to David Spurr, born in Poonah, India and his wife Susannah (nee Boden) who married at Gomersal St Mary’s Church in March 1873.
+Thomas William Spurr was born in Gomersal in early 1874, the eldest child of four children born to David Spurr, born in Poona (now Pune), India and his wife Susannah (nee Boden) who married at Gomersal St Mary’s Church in March 1873.

-In 1881, David and Susannah and their two children born by that time were living in Gomersal.
+In 1881, David and Susannah and their two children who had been born by that time were living in Gomersal.
 David Spurr was in the USA in 1891 visiting his siblings and he returned in 1894 only to die of heart failure at home in Gomersal shortly after his journey back from America.
-David Spurr died on the 27th July 1894 and was buried at Gomersal St Mary’s Church on 30th July 1894.
+David Spurr died on the 27th July 1894 and he was buried at Gomersal St Mary’s Church on the 30th July 1894.

 David did not arrive home in time to see his son Thomas William Spurr, because Thomas, then aged 17, but claiming to be 18 years old, had joined the West Yorkshire (Prince of Wales Own) Regiment in January 1891.
 His mother had bought him out of the army three months later in April 1891.
 Not to be thwarted, in 1892, Thomas signed up again and rejoined the West Yorkshire (Prince of Wales Own) Regiment.
 This time though he signed on in his brother Harry’s name.
 Thomas William was 5’ 6¾” tall, weighed 128 lbs with a fresh complexion, grey eyes and brown hair.